submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * The Globalnet controller now employs Kubernetes leader election to ensure proper continuity during fail-over and avoid potential race conditions.
+* The Gateway leader election was enhanced to not restart the pod when leadership is lost to avoid possible data path disruption.

 ## v0.16.0